Abdul Aziz bin Husain: Angkatan Zaman Mangsang

 Bin Husain has been the Chairman of Angkatan Zaman Mangsang (AZAM) since March 1998, and was the founder of its sister organization Sarawak Development Institute (SDI), which was established in 1995 with a mission to provide independent and objective inputs to the State.
 SDI and AZAM conduct about 20 seminars and workshops yearly, covering various current issues.

 President of Sarawak Club

 He was the President of Sarawak Club, the oldest club in Malaysia, having held the post from September 2002 until 2009.
 Under his presidency, the club started building its own golf course at the Unimas Campus site.
 He oversaw the reconstruction of the Sarawak Club building, which was destroyed by a fire in July 2006.

 Chairman of Persatuan Bagi Kebajikan Kanak-Kanak Terencat Akal Sarawak

-Bin Husain is also the Chairman of Persatuan Bagi Kebajikan Kanak-Kanak Terencat Akal Sarawak (PERKATA), a Sarawak organization for mentally retarded children, being first elected to the position in January 2001.
+Bin Husain is also the Chairman of Persatuan Bagi Kebajikan Kanak-Kanak Terencat Akal Sarawak (PERKATA), a Sarawak organization for intellectually disabled children, being first elected to the position in January 2001.